benvacha/mrkdwn/README.md

 One Markdown To Rule Them All

 **mrkdwn** combines the original markdown specification created by John Gruber, the latest and greatest flavors of markdown, and new syntax for semantic notation. **mrkdwn** seeks to provide the most complete set of syntax while considering both backward compatibility and future need.
+While **mrkdwn** may stray from full backward compatability, it is with the goal of improving speed, reliability, and readability.

 **mrkdwn**'s ultimate goal is to the be the one markdown to rule them all, the one markdown to bring them all and in the darkness bind them.
 With this in mind, **mrkdwn** will work to provide translation packages in all major languages as well as GUI packages for live editing, including syntax highlighting and real time output.